5. The Face of Power

 This example, dark though it may be, will nevertheless illuminate the principles of power in the most effective manner possible, as set out below.
 Illustration will also be supplied by additional cases drawn from the record of human events, along with commentary from the works of Niccolo Machiavelli and Oswald Spengler.

-The Principles of Power
+The Dictates of Power

 I. Power is the ability to command: to influence or control people.
 Its may be employed to enforce order, to allocate resources, to organize effort, to make war, or simply to aggrandize itself – that is, to gain more power.
 Its methods may involve violence or the threat of violence; persuasion by argument, example, inspiration, or indoctrination; the assertion of expertise, real or imagined; subterfuge, misdirection, or blatant lies; promises of protection from perceived threats; appeals to ethnic or national solidarity; and the distribution of rewards, for sustenance or gratification, including the ever reliable incentive of the payoff.
 The ability to command is always the essence of a power-wielder, and stands quite apart from any conventions of social custom.